stimulsoft/Samples-Dashboards.JS-for-Node.js/Node.js/Exporting a Dashboard to PDF/README.md

-# 03. Export Rendered Dashboard to PDF-file
+# Exporting a Dashboard to PDF

 This example illustrates loading of the dashboard, data rendering and storing the result to the PDF-document.